 The center coordinates the efforts of the following units within the university:

 - The Office of Sponsored Programs serves as the university's central office that supports faculty and staff members in the identification, development, submission, and administration of externally sponsored agreements for scholarly research and creative activity.

 - Research Protections oversees compliance awareness and accountability within the research culture of the university through assistance, education, and communication.
 The office is responsible for activities involving human subjects, animal welfare, biohazards, and chemical safety.

 - The Office of Undergraduate Research and Scholarship offers a variety of opportunities for undergraduates to pursue research and scholarship in various disciplines under the direction of a faculty mentor.

-Where traditional learning ends, Continuing Education begins.
-Through an ever-changing, ever-evolving array of programs, the Office of Continuing Education helps the university expand beyond the classroom to build communities of lifelong learners who are more informed, better prepared, and uniquely engaged in their work, leisure, and the world in which they live.
+Through an ever-changing, ever-evolving array of programs, the Center for Adult and Continuing Studies helps the university expand beyond the classroom to build communities of lifelong learners who are more informed, better prepared, and uniquely engaged in their work, leisure, and the world in which they live.

-Grand Forum is an educational outreach program for adults 55 and older and is a division of Continuing Education at Grand Valley.
-Grand Forum provides the opportunity for individuals of diverse backgrounds to meet in an academic setting for the purpose of intellectual stimulation and social exchange.
+Grand Forum is an educational outreach program for adults 55 and older and is a division of the Center for Adult and Continuing Studies at Grand Valley.
+Grand Forum provides the opportunity for individuals of diverse backgrounds to meet in an academic setting for the purpose of intellectual stimulation and social engagement.